THE SCIENCE OF MUSIC HOME PAGE (HSI2013)

 Tutorials

-The tutorials will be conducted during odd and even weeks as shown in the Canvas timetable.
+The tutorials will be conducted during even weeks as shown in the Canvas timetable.
 The class will be divided into groups of about 30 students.
 Each tutorial group will attend one tutorial session every two weeks.
 There will be five tutorial sessions for each group over ten weeks.

 If you are unable to register for the tutorial time-slot of your choice, please email Ms Lydia Lam (stating your matriculation number) about your desired tutorial time slot after the tutorial registration has ended.

-The questions for each two-week tutorial cycle (which starts in week 3) will be made available on the module webpage a few days before each cycle begins.
+The questions for each two-week tutorial cycle (which starts in week 4) will be made available on the module webpage a few days before each cycle begins.

 The questions are for discussion during tutorials.
 Answers need not be handed up as no marks are allocated for tutorial answers.
 Tutorial attendance is not compulsory.